Shadows of black hole surrounded by anisotropic fluid in Rastall theory: Rotating black hole in Rastall theory

-The horizons structure of the rotating Rastall black hole is quite distinguishable from the GR counterpart.
-Depending upon the black hole mass $M$, spin parameter $a$ and the suitable choice of Rastall coupling constant the spacetime admits three horizons, viz., Cauchy $r_-$, event $r_+$ and quintessential (or cosmological) horizons $r_q$.
-A numerical analysis of horizon radius are shown in Table \ref{table1} and \ref{table2}.
-It turns out that, for a given $a$, there exists a critical value of $\psi$ (=$\psi^E$) such that $\Delta=0$ has a double root which corresponds to an extremal black hole with degenerate horizons ($r_+=r_q=r^E$) as shown in Table \ref{table1} and \ref{table2}.
-When $\psi<\psi^E$, $\Delta=0$ has three simple zeros, and has one zero for $\psi>\psi^E$.
-These two cases corresponds, respectively, a non-extremal black hole with a Cauchy horizon, event horizon, and quintessential horizon and a rotating naked singularity with surrounding cosmological horizon.
-Simillarly, we can also find extremal black hole for $N_s^E$ (cf. Table \ref{table2}).
-It can be easily notice that event horizon radius increases while quintessential horizon radius decreases for the increasing values of Rastall coupling parameter ($\psi$) and field structure parameter ($N_s$).
-Consequently, with the increasing Rastall coupling the size of black hole horizon grows.
-The peculiarity of Rastall theory is that a field of stress-energy tensor $T_{\mu\nu}$ (not conserved) get modifies owing to non-zero Rastall coupling ($\psi$) and will behave as an effective field of conserved stress-energy tensor $T'_{\mu\nu}$ in Rastall gravity, thus the solutions of Einstein's field equation in this theory are effectively different from those of GR, i.e. a dust field with $\omega_s=0$ may get modified to a quintessence or to an even stronger repulsive phantom field, subject to the suitable choice of $\psi$.
-The non-zero value of $\psi$ introduces a new character to black hole and thus the spacetime properties near black hole would be drastically changed.
+The horizons structure of the rotating Rastall black hole is quite different from the GR counterpart.
+Depending upon the black hole mass $M$, spin parameter $a$, structure parameter $N_s$ and the suitable choice of Rastall coupling constant $\psi$ the spacetime may admits upto three horizons, viz., Cauchy horizon, event horizon and quintessential (or cosmological) horizon (depending upon surrounding field) located at radial coordinates $r_-, r_+, r_q$, respectively.
+A numerical analysis of horizon radii are shown in Table \ref{table1} and \ref{table2}.
+It turns out that, for a given $a$, there exists a critical value of $\psi$ (=$\psi^E$) such that $\Delta=0$ has a double root which corresponds to an extremal black hole with degenerate horizons ($r_+=r_q\equiv r^E$) as shown in Table \ref{table1} and \ref{table2}.
+When $\psi<\psi^E$, $\Delta=0$ has three simple zeros, while it has only one zero for $\psi>\psi^E$.
+These two cases correspond, respectively, to a non-extremal black hole with a Cauchy horizon, event horizon and quintessential horizon, and a spacetime with only one horizon.
+Similarly, we can also find extremal black hole for $N_s^E$ (cf. Table \ref{table2}).
+This can be easily noticed that event horizon radius increases while quintessential horizon radius decreases for the increasing values of Rastall coupling parameter ($\psi$) or field structure parameter ($N_s$).
+The higher the value of $\psi$ or $ N_s$, the more close the two outer horizons.
+Consequently, with the increasing Rastall coupling, the size of black hole event horizon grows.
+Apart from the horizons, rotating black hole also exhibit another surface of physical significance; the static limit surface whose radial coordinates are the solution of $g_{tt}=0$ \cite{Kumar:2017qws, Xu:2017bix}.
+The peculiarity of Rastall theory is that fluid's stress tensor $T_{\mu\nu}$ (not conserved) get modifies owing to a non-zero Rastall coupling ($\psi$) and behaves as an effective field of conserved stress tensor $T'_{\mu\nu}$, thus the solutions of modified Einstein's field equation in this theory are effectively different from those of GR \cite{Moradpour:2017tbp}, i.e. a dust field with $\omega_s=0$ may get modified to a quintessence or to an even stronger repulsive phantom field, subject to the suitable choice of $\psi$.
+The non-zero value of $\psi$ introduces a new character to the black hole and thus the spacetime properties near a black hole would be drastically changed.